 A: I keep forgetting.
 I used to, back before I wiped DisCONNECT’s slate clean and fixed it up a bit.
 These days I don’t because I can’t find anything particularly interesting to discuss.
 What am I supposed to say?
 “Yes, we need an R18+ Rating in Australia, and no, video games do not cause violence.”
 There’s enough of that around already.
 Plus everyone accuses me of being a right-wing fascist without any apparent cause, so I’ll just wear the title and leave it at that.

 Q: How do comments work on DisCONNECT?

 A: Comments are enabled for most articles, though there are a few where they may be disabled.
 At one point I did deliberately disable comments because the majority of them were spam comments.
-Since the Great Crusade against DisCONNECT earlier this year from Avsim though, I re-enabled comments on most articles.
+Since the Great Crusade against DisCONNECT from Avsim though, I re-enabled comments on most articles.
 Generally DisCONNECT doesn’t see much in the way of comments activity (it used to be zero) unless people are really interested in attacking me, but I’m leaving the option there.
 Please read the Feedback page for important information about comment moderation (or more specifically, the lack of moderation).